Italian General Confederation of Labour: From 2000 to the Great Recession and the COVID-19 pandemic

 Berlusconi returned to power after the 2001 general election.
 His government tried to abolish Article 18 of the Workers' Statute, which protected workers from unjustified dismissal.
 On 23 March 2002, the CGIL led by Sergio Cofferati announced a great demonstration against the reform.
 It was the largest mass demonstration in Italian history, with more than three million people gathered at the Circus Maximus in Rome to protest against the abolition of Article 18.
 The CGIL continued the struggle, proclaiming a general strike for 18 April of the same year, which was later joined by CISL and UIL.
 After a few weeks the government announced the withdrawal of the reform.

 In September 2002, CGIL elected Guglielmo Epifani as the new General Secretary.
 Epifani continued the fight against Berlusconi's government, started by his predecessor.
 In particular he launched general strikes against budget laws of 2003 and 2004.
 After the 2006 general election, Prodi's centre-left, strongly supported by Epifani's CGIL, returned to power.
 However, he lost the majority after less than two years and Berlusconi became Prime Minister once again after the 2008 general election.

 CGIL protest in Bologna against Matteo Renzi's labour reform in 2014.

 On 3 November 2010, Susanna Camusso was elected General Secretary; she was the first woman to hold the office.
-Camusso's secretariat was characterized by the Great Recession and the European sovereign debt crisis, which harshly affected Italy in the early 2010s, leading Berlusconi to resign in November 2011.
-On 4 December 2011, the technocratic government of Mario Monti introduced emergency austerity measures intended to stem the worsening economic conditions in Italy and restore market confidence, especially after rising Italian government bond yields began to threaten Italy's financial stability.
+Camusso's secretariat was characterized by the Great Recession and the Euro area crisis, which harshly affected Italy in the early 2010s, leading Berlusconi to resign in November 2011.
+On 4 December 2011, the technocratic government of Mario Monti introduced emergency austerity measures intended to stem the worsening economic conditions in Italy and restore market confidence, especially after rising Italian government bond yields during the Euro area crisis threatened Italy's financial stability.
 The austerity package called for increased taxes, pension reform and measures to fight tax evasion.
 Monti also announced that he would be giving up his own salary as part of the reforms.
 On 20 January 2012, Monti's government formally adopted a package of reforms targeting Italy's labour market.
 The reforms were intended to open certain professions to more competition by reforming their licensing systems and abolishing minimum tariffs for their services.
 Article 18 of Italy's Workers' Statute, which requires companies that employ 15 or more workers to re-hire any employee found to have been fired without just cause, would also be reformed.
 The proposals faced a strong opposition from Camusso's CGIL and other trade unions, which was followed by public protests, which forced the government to withdraw the amendment on Article 18.